apache/flink-connector-prometheus/flink-connector-prometheus/README.md

 * `FAIL`: throw a `PrometheusSinkWriteException`, causing the job to fail.
 * `DISCARD_AND_CONTINUE`: log the reason of the error, discard the offending request, and continue.

-There are 3 error conditions:
+There are two error conditions:

 1. Prometheus returns a non-retriable error response (i.e. any `4xx` status code except `429`).
 Default: `DISCARD_AND_CONTINUE`.
 2. Prometheus returns a retriable error response (i.e. `5xx` or `429`) but the max retry limit is exceeded.
-Default: `FAIL`.
-3. The http client fails to complete the request, for an I/O error.
 Default: `FAIL`.

 The error handling behaviors can be configured when creating the instance of the sink, as shown in this snipped: